-In 2017, 70% of children in South Africa lived in households with at least one working adult.
+In 2018, 70% of children in South Africa lived in households with at least one working adult.
 The other 30% (5.9 million children) lived in households where no adults were working.
 The number of children living in workless households has decreased by 1.4 million since 2003, when 41% of children lived in households where there was no employment.

 This indicator is very closely related to the income poverty indicator in that provinces with relatively high proportions of children living in unemployed households also have high rates of child poverty.
-Nearly 50% of children in the Eastern Cape and Limpopo live in households without any employed adults.
+Over 40% of children in the Eastern Cape and Limpopo live in households without any employed adults.
 These two provinces are home to large numbers of children and have the highest rates of child poverty.
 In contrast, Gauteng and the Western Cape have the lowest poverty rates, and the lowest unemployment rates.
+In the Western Cape, only 8% of children live in households where nobody is working.

-Racial inequalities are striking: 34% of African children have no working adult at home, while 11% of Coloured children, 6% of Indian children and 4% of White children live in these circumstances.
-There are no significant differences in childcentred unemployment measures when comparing girls and boys.
-However, older children are slightly more likely than younger children to live in households where there is no employment.
-In the rural former homelands, 49% of children live in households where nobody works.
+Racial inequalities are striking: 33% of African children have no working adult at home, while 13% of Coloured children, 10% of Indian children and 2% of White children live in these circumstances.
+There are no significant differences in childcentred unemployment measures when comparing girls and boys or between age groups.
+In the rural former homelands, 48% of children live in households where nobody works.

 Income inequality is clearly associated with unemployment.
-Two thirds of children in the poorest income quintile (5.1 million) live in households where no adults are employed.
+Over two-thirds of children in the poorest income quintile (5.2 million) live in households where no adults are employed.